steveseguin/browser-to-rtmp-docker/README.md

 ## Support

 I offer limited technical support on Discord at https://discord.vdo.ninja.
 You can just make a support ticket in the #vdo-ninja-supprot channel there, and I'll help as I can.
+Or I guess create a ticket here, and hopefully I see.